wp-plugins/bulletproof-security/readme.txt

 * <strong>Uninstall Options</strong>
 1. An Uninstall Options link is located on the WordPress Plugins page under the BulletProof Security plugin.
 2. Clicking the Uninstall Options link loads a jQuery UI Dialog Form with 2 uninstall options.
-3. If you are upgrading to BPS Pro, select the BPS Pro Upgrade Uninstall option and click the Save Option button or just click the Close button below and do a normal plugin uninstall.
+3. If you are upgrading to BPS Pro, select the BPS Pro Upgrade Uninstall option and click the Save Option button or just click the Close button and do a normal plugin uninstall.
-4. If you want to completely delete the BPS plugin, all files, Custom Code and BPS database settings, select the Complete BPS Plugin Uninstall option and click the Save Option button.
+4. If you want to completely delete the BPS plugin, all files, Custom Code and BPS database settings, select the Complete BPS Plugin Uninstall option, click the Save Option button, click the Close button and do a normal plugin uninstall.

 * <strong>Manual Setup Steps</strong>